-• Mark your calendar for the 13th annual spring Highland auction for Saturday, May 4, 2024 at 10 AM, Springfield Livestock Marketing Center, Springfield, MO • Auction website www.highlandauction.com •
+• Mark your calendar for the 8th annual fall Highland auction Saturday, Dec.
+7th, 2024 at 10:00 AM at the Springfield Livestock Marketing Center, Springfield, MO • Auction website www.highlandauction.com •

 Being a Successful Highland Buyer